dnth/dnth.github.io/content/portfolio/timm_torchscript_flutter/index.md

 ### 🔥 Motivation
 You finally got into a Kaggle competition.
 You found a *getting-started notebook* written by a Kaggle Grandmaster and immediately trained a state-of-the-art (SOTA) image classification model.

-After some fiddling, you found yourself in the leaderboard topping the charts with **99.9851247\% accuracy** on the test set!
+After some fiddling, you found yourself in the leaderboard topping the charts with **99.9851247\% accuracy** on the test set 😎!

 Proud of your achievement you reward yourself to some rest and a good night's sleep.